 If a child is not displaying the core values/positive behaviour either in class or around the school at any time they will be reminded by their teacher or other adult by a non-verbal cue.
 If the child continues to display inappropriate behaviour then a verbal cue is provided with a positive reminder of how to correct the behaviour.
+The child's name will then be moved out of the sunshine, and a Yellow Card will be issued and placed on their desk.
 It may also be necessary to remind the child of the consequence of not changing their behaviour; this is at the discretion of the adult working with the child.

-Stage 2-Sunshine/Cloud
+Stage 2-Sunshine/Yellow Cards

-A child's name will be moved into the cloud, if the result of reminders is not being acted upon by a pupil.
-Consequently, as well as moving their name to the cloud, they will have a time out.
+If a child continues to display inappropriate behaviour, then a second Yellow Card will be issued and the child will also receive a 5 minute timeout.
 This time out will take place in their own classroom, and may be of immediate effect, or during playtime or lunchtime so as not to impact on teaching and learning time.

-Following this timeout children will be reminded of the values and rules and will be encouraged/supported to have their name moved back into the sunshine.
-Once the child changes their behaviour, they will be placed back on the Sunshine.
+Following this timeout, children will be reminded of the values and rules and will be encouraged/supported to have their name moved back into the sunshine.
+Once the child changes their behaviour, they will have one of their cards removed until they have no Yellow Cards.
+At this point the children will be placed back into the Sunshine.